jiaxuwu/BVG_7003_variantcalling/README.md

 ## Barcode demultiplexing for FastaQ files

-In this setp, the script of `sabre.sh` will be used.
+In this step, the script of `sabre.sh` will be used.

 Before use the script, please run sabre to make sure it is working.